dmetzler/nuxeo-dsl/README.md

 [![Build Status](https://travis-ci.org/dmetzler/nuxeo-dsl.png?branch=master)](https://travis-ci.org/dmetzler/nuxeo-dsl)

-This is a toy project to play with [Chevrotain](https://github.com/SAP/chevrotain) to create a Nuxeo Domain Specific language.
+What was a toy project to play with [Chevrotain](https://github.com/SAP/chevrotain) to create a Nuxeo Domain Specific language became a new way to customize Nuxeo using a DSL and a new way to query it with GraphQL .

 The idea is to create an interpreter that creates Java descriptor thru Nashorn and an online editor with visual rendition of the domain model (UML style).

+## How to build

+It's a regular Nuxeo project that you can build with Maven:

+    mvn clean install

+It then creates a regular Nuxeo package in `nuxeo-dsl-package/nuxeo-dsl-package-1.0-SNAPSHOT.zip` that you can install on a Nuxeo distribution.

+## How to run

+Thanks to the Nuxeo Docker image it's quite easy to run the package.
+Simply create a `init` folder where you will copy the `nuxeo-dsl-package-1.0-SNAPSHOT.zip` file.
+After that run the following Docker command :

+    docker run --name nuxeo -v "$(pwd)/init":/docker-entrypoint-initnuxeo.d -p 8080:8080 --rm -ti nuxeo:9.10

+## How to use

+After login at http://${DOCKER_HOST}:8080/ with *Administrator/Administrator* you end up on the Nuxeo DSL editor where you can start editing your model.

-Document types can  be defined like this:
+A sample domain definitions can  be defined like this:

     doctype Library extends Folder {
     schemas {